-- > A New Zealand citizen or, entitled to live in New Zealand indefinitely; and - > Normally living in New Zealand or, where eligible, a State Services employee serving overseas.
+- A New Zealand citizen or, entitled to live in New Zealand indefinitely; and - Normally living in New Zealand or, where eligible, a State Services employee serving overseas.

-Employer chosen scheme: If your employer has chosen the Scheme as their preferred KiwiSaver scheme, and you are not already a member of KiwiSaver, you will be automatically enrolled in the Scheme when you first start employment.
+Employer chosen scheme: If your employer has chosen the Scheme as their preferred KiwiSaver scheme, and you are not already a member of KiwiSaver, you will be automatically enrolled in the Scheme when you first start employment and your contributions invested into the Lifestages Auto option.
 If you have been automatically enrolled, you can choose to opt out between 14 to 56 days from the date you started your new job.
 You will need to apply to Inland Revenue to do so.